michael-kricheldorf/flare-forecast.github.io-wiki/generate-graphs-GitHub-Actions.md

 ### Script

-The R script can be edited by anyone with write access:
+The `generate-graphs` R script can be edited by anyone with write access:

 https://github.com/FLARE-forecast/SUNP-data/blob/sunp-generate-graphs/sunp-generate-graphs.R